FlorianPicca/Linked-Pixel-Steganography/README.md

 ### LSB analysis
 <img src="Images/Test%203%20-%20image/original_lsb.png?raw=true" width="400"> <img src="Images/Test%203%20-%20image/out_lsb.png?raw=true" width="400">

-Althought there is a lot more hidden data then in test 2, LSB analysis doesn't show a clear visual difference.
+Although there is a lot more hidden data then in test 2, LSB analysis doesn't show a clear visual difference.
 One would have to zoom in once again to see the stripes.
 To have a feeling of how much data is hiding inside this image, here is the LSB analysis of the same test realized on a pure black image:

 <img src="Images/Test%203%20-%20image/black_original_lsb.png?raw=true" width="400"> <img src="Images/Test%203%20-%20image/black_out_lsb.png?raw=true" width="400">

 A little more than 16% of the pixels are hiding data.
-It's still not very impressive but by doing this test the limitations of LPS started to become an handicap.
+It's still not very impressive but by doing this test the limitations of LPS started to become a handicap.

 ## Limitations
 Block positions are chosen randomly.
 As more data is written in the image there is more chance of a collision happening.
 At the moment, the only way I found to cope with collisions is to keep track of previously used pixels in a list.
 If the newly chosen pixel isn't valid, an other one is chosen.
 This step is repeated until a valid pixel is found.
 The result is a large increase of the execution time as data grows.

-Randomly choosing a location doesn't optimise space managment.
+Randomly choosing a location doesn't optimise space management.
 It may lead to gaps between blocks that are too small to fit a new block and thus wasting a lot of storage capacity over all the image.

-Scince LPS uses only 1 channel to store the actual data, it takes at least three times more storage space than classical LSB.
+Because LPS uses only 1 channel to store the actual data, it takes at least three times more storage space than classical LSB.

 LPS as it is implemented right now is good for hiding data that, once hidden, doesn't exceed 25 % of the original image.
-Otherwise, the execution time becomes unresonably long.
+Otherwise, the execution time becomes unreasonably long.

 ## Dependency